 For an executable, the required form of the "work that uses the Library" must include any data and utility programs needed for reproducing the executable from it.
-However, as a special exception, the source code distributed need not include anything that is normally distributed (in either source or binary form) with the major components (compiler, kernel, and so on) of the operating system on which executable runs. unless that component itself accompanies executable.
+However, as a special exception, the source code distributed need not include anything that is normally distributed (in either source or binary form) with the major components (compiler, kernel, and so on) of the operating system which on the executable runs. unless that component itself accompanies the executable.